stoermelder/vcvrack-packone/docs/Spin.md

 - The middle click can be used to generate triggers, to generate gates (as long as the button is held) or the output value can be toggled.
 Additionaly the middle-click handling can be disabled.
 Please note that modifiers also apply on the middle-click.

 ![SPIN options](./Spin-options.png)

+Please note that you cannot use multiple instances of this module with the same settings: Only the first instance will receive and handle events.
+However, you can use multiple instances with different modifiers.

 SPIN was added in v1.7.0 of PackOne.